ChiaWeiKuo/chiaweikuo.github.io/_pages/Research.md

 # 5. Renewable Energy
-- _Modeling of soler diffusion fraction_
+- _Modeling of solar diffusion fraction_
 - _Design of a compound parabolic solar collector_
-- _Establishing a typical meteorological year database_
+- _Established a typical meteorological year database_